Skip to content

 How it works

-This sample imports the required modules to leverage the Editor widget from the ArcGIS API for JavaScript.
-The Editor widget is dependent on a Map widget, which must have an editable feature layer.
-If it recognizes it is editable, the layer can be used by the widget.
+This sample imports the required modules to leverage the Editor component from the Map components in ArcGIS Maps SDK for JavaScript.
+The Editor component is dependent on a Map component, which must have an editable feature layer.
+If it recognizes it is editable, the layer can be used by the component.

-Create an interface State to define the specifications for the jimuMapView and currentWidget properties.
+Create an interface State to define the specifications for the jimuMapView property.

 interface State {